 The Laskett Gardens is uniquely autobiographical The Laskett Gardens is one of the largest private formal gardens to be laid out in England since 1945, the gardens form an ever evolving creation over forty years of the historian, writer and diarist Sir Roy Strong and his late wife, the designer, Julia Trevelyan Oman.
 Their four acres celebrate an orchestration of surprise and thrilling vistas.
 There are some twenty different and contrasting ‘rooms’ including a rose garden, a knot garden, an orchard, a pleached lime avenue, parterres, herbaceous borders and the Colonnade Court.
 New additions for 2018 are two stunning mosaics in the orchard and a Belvedere tower from which to view the garden on high – not to be missed.
 This garden is a unique portrait of its makers, with the story of their marriage and their extraordinary lives woven into its very fabric.
 Open for groups exclusively Tuesdays and Thursdays (Pre-booking required).
 10:30am and 2:30pm 1 may – 27 September 2018 Non-groups welcome Wednesdays, please call ahead.
 Contact Fiona Fyshe to book 07989 338217 or email email@example.com £12 per person inc detailed souvenir map and audio guide.
 Gift shop (no tearoom, own refreshments/picnics welcome).

-Hellens Manor is an old beautiful private home Still serving as a residence but is also open to the public, administered by the Pennington-Mellor-Munthe Charity Trust, and hosting tour groups as well as cultural events such as lectures, concerts, school field-trips, and literary discussions, forming a key part of the cultural life of Much Marcle.
+The jewel in the crown of Herefordshire homes Hellens Manor still serves as a residence but is also open to the public, administered by the Pennington-Mellor-Munthe Charity Trust, and hosting tour groups as well as cultural events such as lectures, concerts, school field-trips, and literary discussions, forming a key part of the cultural life of Much Marcle.
 The inside of the manor is impressive with Tudor style architecture and fine delicacies.
 The manor was originally occupied by French Monks but a short while after in the year of 1096 the manor was granted to the De Balun family who became witnesses of the signing of the Magna Carta.
 In 1301 Hellens went to Lords Audley, a nephew James who was companion to the Black Prince rented the manor for a pair of silver spurs.
 Afterwards he then leased the manor to Walter De Helyon who then later gave his name to the house.
 Over the following centuries the manor passed through several hands including those of Richard Walwyn who became occupier of Hellens Manor in the late 14th century, in the 15th century the wealthy family made many changes to the house.
-The Audleys and Walwyns held court in the stone hall, […]
+The Audleys and Walwyns held court in the […]

 Eastnor Castle is a great day out for the whole family!
 Open to visitors on selected days from Easter until the end of September, there is plenty to entertain and amuse visitors of all ages, including dogs who are most welcome.
 Visitors can explore the state rooms within Eastnor Castle where guides are on hand in every room to pass on their expert knowledge on the fascinating history of the castle.
 The beautiful grounds are home to a spectacular arboretum and a magnificent lake where visitors can walk freely or follow set trails and walks to discover some breath taking views and landscapes.
 A special children’s booklet is given to all children on arrival to encourage them to see and take part in the many fun activities such as the Adventure Playground, Knight’s Maze, Junior Assault Course and Land Rover Mini Off-Roaders.
 A varied and exciting events programme is put on throughout the year and these events are all included in the entrance price.
 There is a Gift Shop, Ice Cream Parlour and Tea Room offering hot and cold food, drinks and snacks.
 There are also picnic benches scattered all around the grounds so picnics can be enjoyed with a […]